The African daisy, with lovely daisy-like flowers, originates from South Africa.

 Blue-Eyed Daisy Ideal For Beds, Containers, and Borders

 They grow from 1′ to 2′ feet tall in warm sunny locations (full sun) and love well-drained soils.
 Ideally suited to low beds or borders and in rock gardens as a source of color late in the season.
 Flowering from early summer until frost.

-The plant’s spreading habit covered with an abundance of large daisy-like flowers, generally expand in the sunlight but close towards evening.
+The plant’s spreading habit is covered with an abundance of large daisy-like flowers, which generally expand in the sunlight but close towards evening.

-In California and other mild States the South they make splendid winter plants.
+In California and other mild States in the South they make splendid winter plants.